LLNL/b-mpi3/README.md

 >
 > This routine is thread-safe.
 This means that this routine may be safely used by multiple threads without the need for any  user-provided thread locks.
 However, the routine is not interrupt safe.
 Typically, this is due to the use of memory allocation routines such as malloc or other non-MPICH runtime routines that are themselves not interrupt-safe.

-This doesn't mean that that _all_ calls to, for example, `MPI_Send`, can be safely done from different threads concurrently, only some of them, a.k.a. those with completely different argument can be safe.
+This doesn't mean that that _all_ calls can be safely done from different threads concurrently, only some of them, those that refer to completely different argument can be safe.

 In practice it is observable that for most MPI operations the "state" of the communicator can change in time.
 Even if after the operation the communicator seems to be in the same state as before the call the operation itself changes, at least briefly, the state of the communicator object.
 This internal state can be observed from another thread even through undefined behavior, even if transiently.
-Internal buffer could be use or flags could be set internally, there no sure way to know exactly how this state changes, it is even reasonable that internal optimizations could use hidden state.
+Internal buffers or sockets could be used, or flags could be set internally, there no sure way to know exactly how this state changes, it is even reasonable that internal optimizations could use a hidden state.
-A common situation is that messages with in the same communication are mixed, but worst things can happen.
+A common situation is that messages with in the same communicator are intermixed, but worst things can happen.

 In modern C++, this is enough to mark communicator operations non-`const` (i.e. an operation than can be applied only on a mutable instance of the communicator).

-`MPI_Send` has "tags" to differentiate separate communications and may help with concurrent calls, but this is still not a enough since the tags are runtime variable, of which the library doesn't know the origin.
+(`MPI_Send` has "tags" to differentiate separate communications and may help with concurrent calls, but this is still not a enough since the tags are runtime variables, of which the library doesn't know the origin.
 Besides, the use of tags are not a general solution since collective operation do not use tags at all.
 It has been known for a while that the identity of the communicator in some sense serves as a tag for collective communications.
-This is why it is so useful to be able to duplicate communicators to distinguish between collective communication messages.
+This is why it is so useful to be able to duplicate communicators to distinguish between collective communication messages.)

-This so far, explains why most members of `mpi3::communicator` are non-`const`, it also explains why most of the time `mpi3::communicators` must either be passed by non-`const` reference or by value.
+This explains why most members of `mpi3::communicator` are non-`const`, and also why most of the time `mpi3::communicators` must either be passed by non-`const` reference or by value, depending on the intended use.
+Passing to a function by `const`-reference `mpi3::communicator const&` is not very productive because no communicator can be performed with this instance, not even duplication to obtain a new instance.
-(This is not unheard of in C++, standard printing streams generally need be mutable to be useful (e.g. `std::cout` or `std::ifstream`), even though they don't seem to have a changing state.)
+(This behavior is not unheard of in C++: standard printing streams generally need be _mutable_ to be useful (e.g. `std::cout` or `std::ofstream`), even though they don't seem to have a changing state.)

 This brings us to the important topic of communicator construction and assignment.

 ### Duplication of communicator

 In C, custom structures do not have special member functions that indicate copying.
-In general this is provided by free functions operating in pointer or _handle_ types, and in general in their signature ignore `const`ness.
+In general this is provided by free functions operating in pointer or _handle_ types, and in general in their signature ignores `const`ness.

 In C-MPI, the main function to duplicate a communicator is `int MPI_Comm_dup(MPI_Comm comm, MPI_Comm *newcomm)`.
 When translating from C to C++ we have to understand that `MPI_Comm` is a handle to a communicator, that is, it behaves like a pointer.